 So you should just go for him.
 Be proactive: Make the first step, talk to him, understand him, be nice and encouraging.

-- Reason #2: Finnish Boys are underrated.
+Reason #2: The Finnish Guy is underrated.

 This is a modern-day phenomenon that is widely agreed upon.